Hydrogen Leak Detection

 Hydrogen vs. Helium Leak Detection

 Helium sniffing has been the preferred method of tracer gas leak detection for decades.
-In the last 10 years, high helium cost and availability have made tracer gas leak detection using helium less attractive.
-At the same time, the 5/95 hydrogen/nitrogen mixture tracer gas has been stable in cost.
+However, in the last 10 years, high helium cost and limited availability have made tracer gas leak detection using helium less attractive.
+At the same time, the 5/95 hydrogen/nitrogen mixture tracer gas has been stable and low in cost.
 To add to that, hydrogen leak detection technology is as good as helium sniffing while the cost of equipment is much less.
 Helium leak detectors can be either mass spectrometer or thermal conductivity technology.
 Compared to hydrogen tracer mixture, helium mass spectrometers are 20x more costly than hydrogen, while helium thermal conductivity leak detectors suffer from less sensitivity and more frequent service.
-Both helium methods pull a gas sample into the probe which can cause clogging of the probe.
-Our hydrogen leak detectors are "impact" detectors meaning no gas is drawn into the detector.
+Also, both helium methods pull a gas sample into the probe which can cause clogging of the probe.
+Our hydrogen leak detectors are "impact" detectors meaning no gas is drawn into the detector, resulting in no clogging.

 Hydrogen vs. Bubble Testing